Who's Behind Listverse?

-While we agree that fiction requires some suspension of disbelief to be enjoyable, that’s applicable to genres like science fiction and horror.
+While we agree that fiction requires some suspension of disbelief to be enjoyable, that applies to genres like science fiction and horror.
 Misrepresenting serious subjects like war on the big screen comes with its fair share of drawbacks.
-Most of us grow up with a glorified idea of what war is really like, as movie writers are busy writing about dual wielding guns rather than the stench of poop in the aftermath of a typical battle.
+Most of us grow up with a glorified idea of what war is really like, as movie writers are busy writing about dual-wielding guns rather than the stench of poop in the aftermath of a typical battle.

-While it’s true that you’ve to wear your tags at all times for identification while on duty, most soldiers keep them tucked inside.
-Off duty, keeping your dog tag visible in civilian clothes is not in good taste, even – and especially – if you’re topless, unlike what the movies tell us.
+While it’s true that you’re to wear your tags at all times for identification while on duty, most soldiers keep them tucked inside.
+Off duty, keeping your dog tag visible in civilian clothes is not in good taste, even—and especially—if you’re topless, unlike what the movies tell us.

 From knives to antivirus software to alarm systems, companies across the board brand their products as ‘military grade’, usually to signify higher quality and price.
-If we were to ask you what that exactly means, chances are most of us won’t be able to tell.
-We have this idea of things made by the military to be of higher in quality than consumer-grade products.
+If we were to ask you what that exactly means, chances are most of us wouldn’t be able to say.
+We have this idea of things made by the military to be of higher quality than consumer-grade products.

 8 Almost No One Uses Automatic Fire

 As we’ve mentioned before, movies exaggerate the effects of various weapons to make them look more impressive on screen.
 Take grenades as an example; invisible shrapnel paralyzing someone’s lower legs isn’t as impressive as a house blowing up with six people flying in the air.
 Apart from giving us a faulty idea of what a battle is really like, it also affects decision-making during real-time disaster situations.